 The waste management service is carried out by KCC and helps people to manage their waste and encourages the use of waste as a resource in synergy with economic and housing growth in Kent plus ensures a robust, commercial approach to commissioning, performance and delivery throughout the service.

 We currently manage 18 Household Waste Recycling Centres (HWRCs) and 6 transfer stations and closed landfill sites across Kent.
 The sites are operated by contracting parties under the remit of Kent County Council.

 A website-based booking system to enable customers living in Kent, to use the HWRCs has been developed to control demand upon re-opening during the COVID-19 pandemic.

 Information collected on our behalf

-- your contact details, e.g. name, postal address, email address and telephone number
+- your contact details - e.g. name, email address and telephone number

 Collecting and sharing your personal information

-In order to administer and manage the booking scheme, we will share your customer unique booking reference number (generated by Medway’s booking system) and your vehicle registration details only, with the following third parties:
+In order to administer and manage the booking scheme, we will share your customer unique booking reference number, your vehicle details and whether you require assistance at an HWRC to unload your vehicle, with the following third parties:

-- the waste management contractor(s) who operate the HWRCs on behalf of KCC.
-All our contractors are required to treat your data in accordance with GDPR and data protection legislation.
+All our contractors and BookingLabs Ltd. are required to treat your data in accordance with GDPR and data protection legislation.

 View our waste management contractor privacy notices on their websites: